-Due to the continuing spread of COVID-19 in Vermont, there will be no public worship at St. James until further notice and all on-site parish activities are cancelled.
-If you have questions or need assistance, please contact the Parish Office at 802-878-4014 or email email@example.com.
-We are now offering live online worship on Thursday evenings at 7:00 p.m. and Sunday mornings at 10:00 a.m.
-Lectionary (adult bible) study is also offered at 9:00 a.m. on Sunday mornings.
-Before joining, use the links below to view and print a copy of the service bulletins:
+If you need assistance, please contact the Parish Office at 802-878-4014 or email email@example.com.
+We offer live online worship Thursday evenings at 7:00 p.m.
+(Compline) and Sunday mornings at 10:00 a.m.
+(Morning Prayer).
+Lectionary study (adult bible study) is offered at 9:00 a.m. on Sunday mornings.
+Following Sunday worship we have "Virtual Coffee Hour and Conversation."
+This Sunday, May 31, join Bishop Shannon and the people of the Diocese of Vermont at 4:00 p.m. for a Pentecost Celebration of Community.
+If you need assistance with a password to access a worship service, please email firstname.lastname@example.org email@example.com.
+Before joining, please use the links below to view and print a copy of the service bulletins.

-Physical location: St. James is located close to the heart of the Village of Essex Junction, which is within 20 minutes’ drive of downtown Burlington.
+Physical location: St. James is located at 4 St. James Place, close to the heart of the Village of Essex Junction, which is within 20 minutes’ drive of downtown Burlington.
 The area is largely settled, with urban, suburban, and semi-rural settings within a 7-mile radius of the church.
 Essex Junction is a village embedded in the Town of Essex, a large, vibrant, community-minded town with a calendar full of local-business and public community-building events.

 The church’s setting: The church building is nestled in a small lane leading off one of the major arteries in Essex Junction.
 The 1950s A-frame church and its subsequent additions are separated by woods from the nearby rectory, a ranch-style home.
 The region’s fairgrounds are adjacent to the church property.